simonwittber/int-set/Readme.md

 ## Why IntSet?
 - **Fastest possible operations**: Add, Contains, Remove, and set operations (Union, Intersect, Except, SymmetricExcept) are significantly faster than `HashSet<int>` for most workloads.
 - **Predictable memory usage**: Memory is allocated based on the largest key, not the count.
 For dense sets of small integers, this is extremely efficient.
+Usually an IntSet with 10 million items uses around 2.5 MB of memory vs the 152 MB used by HashSet.
 - **No allocations for set operations**: Most set operations do not allocate additional memory.

 ## API Usage
-IntSet exposes a Span-based API for high performance and zero allocations:
+IntSet uses a Span-based API.

 ```csharp
 var set = new IntSet();